morgoe/morgoe.github.io/_posts/blog/2015-06-15-encouraging-users.markdown

 ### Entice them

+Someone commented on the previous blog post: if you put all this work into making the placeholder avatars not only beautiful, but uniquely identifying, then won't users be discouraged from uploading a photo?
+Yes, but that's assuming the user sees their beautiful, uniquely identifying avatar.

-If there is no display photo uploaded, both Dropbox and Gmail show on placeholder to the user, and another to other the user's connections.
-You can use this to your benefit.
+Both Dropbox and Gmail cleverly show a non-identifying placeholder to the user, and another to other the user's connections.

 <div style="background: #f6f9fc;">
 	<img src="/assets/images/blog/placeholder-avatars/dropbox.png" width="320">